 How I can help you

-My expertise is in marketing communication, healthcare administration, small family businesses, and high-tech startups.
-In addition to volunteering with SCORE, I also work part time as the executive director of the Nevada Chapter of the American Academy of Pediatrics.
+My expertise is in running a nonprofit, healthcare administration, marketing communication, small family businesses, and high-tech startups.
+In addition to volunteering with SCORE, I also work part time as the executive director of the Nevada Chapter of the American Academy of Pediatrics (NevadaAAP.org).

-Although I am a new SCORE mentor (August 2018), 12 years ago I was, like you, a SCORE client who received support from my mentor on how to guide my small business through a few lean, start-up years.
+Although I have been a SCORE mentor since August 2018, in 2008 I was, like you, a SCORE client who received support from my mentor on how to guide my small business through a few lean, start-up years.
 Once we got going, the small medical practice that I ran in Massachusetts was so successful that it led to other opportunities where I mentored and advised business best practices to many practice managers both locally and across the US.

 Life changed dramatically for me when I met and fell in love with a Tufts medical student who was also a Captain in the US Air Force.
 The Air Force paid for my husband's medical education, so we spent the first six years of his career, and our marriage, as a military couple stationed first for three years at Wright Patterson Air Force Base in Dayton, Ohio and then for three years at Kirtland Air Force Base in Albuquerque, New Mexico.
 While living in Albuquerque, I obtained my MBA from the University of New Mexico so that my husband and I could fulfill our dream of opening a solo pediatric practice for him in our home state of Massachusetts when his military commitment ended in 2006.